-This article concerns tests for sphericity when data dimension is larger than the sample size.
-The existing multivariate-sign-based procedure (Hallin & Paindaveine, 2006) for sphericity is not robust against high dimensionality, producing tests with type I error rates much larger than nominal levels.
+This article concerns tests for sphericity in cases where the data dimension is larger than the sample size.
+The existing multivariate sign-based procedure (Hallin & Paindaveine, 2006) for sphericity is not robust with respect to high dimensionality, producing tests with Type I error rates that are much larger than the nominal levels.
 This is mainly due to bias from estimating the location parameter.
-We develop a correction that makes the existing test statistic robust against high dimensionality.
-We show that the proposed test statistic is asymptotically normal under elliptical distributions.
-The proposed method allows dimensionality to increase as the square of sample size.
-Simulations show that it has good size and power for a wide range of settings.
+We develop a correction that makes the existing test statistic robust with respect to high dimensionality, and show that the proposed test statistic is asymptotically normal under elliptical distributions.
+The proposed method allows the dimensionality to increase as the square of the sample size.
+Simulations demonstrate that it has good size and power in a wide range of settings.